ibm-cloud-architecture/refarch-caseportal-app/README.md

  ```
  on Mac, as a global install you need to be `root` user or a "sudoer" user.
 * As we are using docker to build different images, you need docker engine on your laptop.
-* To do consumer driven contract and contract testing you need to install Pact.
+* [Optional] To do consumer driven contract and contract testing you need to install Pact.
 ```
 FIXME
 ```